• Skip to primary navigation

 Needless to say, my built-in anxiety alarm started flashing, and I knew I was at a crossroads.
 If I didn’t pivot quickly, another breakdown was imminent.

 Wednesday afternoons were set aside for prayer and reflection.
-Instead of a refreshing time, I came with a laundry list of problems I needed answers to yesterday.
-As I prayed through the list, my anxiety grew until I felt like I was going to pop, until something suddenly occurred to me.
+Instead of a refreshing and peaceful time, I dwelt on a laundry list of problems that I needed answers to…yesterday.
+My anxiety grew until I felt like I was going to pop.
+Suddenly, this thought occurred to me:

 Let go of control.
 You are not in charge.
-You don’t have to understand everything going on to live from a place of rest and peace.
+You don’t have to understand everything going on to have rest and peace.

 Life will always have unknowns.
 We must change what we can and surrender what we can’t.
 If you need all the answers before you can be at peace, life is going to really hard.